InfOmics/PLB2020/README.md

 - exercises

 ### News
 !!!
-Lecture will restart in March (at start of 2nd semester) !!!
+Lectures will start on Friday March 26th !!!

+!!!
+There will be an additional lecture on Thursday April 1st 9-12am (CET) !!!

 ## Course contents